Sommelier Lulu McAllister Churchill ’12, All Roads Lead Back to San Francisco

 Seeking to expand her knowledge about the world of wine, Lulu applied to the CIA Accelerated Wine and Beverage Certificate Program (AWBP).
 “Based on my research, the program seemed to be the most well-organized one in the field,” she says.
 “And given the CIA’s location in the middle of Napa, I assumed it would be a great opportunity to move past the classroom into the vineyard to see how it all worked—and to be able to live and study in the middle of the vines.”

 It was an AWBP class assignment that confirmed Lulu’s interest in Nopa.
 “We were asked to write a critical analysis of a wine list.
 As a college student living nearby, I had gone to Nopa since it first opened and really loved the restaurant,” she says.
 “They have a great list with so many wines—some from quirky regions—and I found the list to be flawless.”
 When Lulu graduated with her CIA certificate, she went back to Nopa to apply.
 “I gave them my essay along with my résumé,” she laughs.
 “I certainly think it helped!”

-Named the 2015 Best New Sommelier by Wine & Spirits magazine, Lulu is busy as the wine director at Nopa and its sister restaurant Nopalito, scheduling tasting appointments, visiting wineries, placing orders, maintaining an active inventory, and educating the bartenders and servers.
+Named the 2015 Best New Sommelier by Wine & Spirits magazine, Lulu was the wine director at Nopa and its sister restaurant Nopalito.
 The same year, she was part of the team to open Liholiho Yacht Club.
-In 2016, Lulu was named Beverage Professional of the Year by the Saucy Awards from the Golden Gate Restaurant Association.
-She looks forward to slowly influencing and creating a wine list using her own creativity, as well as exploring different wine areas and finding the next up-and-coming small producers.
-And she’s very happy to be back in San Francisco.
+In 2016, Lulu was named Beverage Professional of the Year at the Saucy Awards from the Golden Gate Restaurant Association.
+Lulu also served as a consulting sommelier for The Riddler, a champagne bar, and is now a wine data quality analyst at Emetry, in Napa, CA.